RuedigerMoeller/kontraktor/README.md

 **Future plans:**
 * MultiCast ESB based on an actors-as-microservice metaphor [planned by adapting fast-cast]
-* Implement briges to other languages like Go, Dart, .. [currently only JavaScript supported]
+* Add bridges to other languages like Go, Dart, .. [currently only JavaScript available]

 [*Note:* A plan is something which has not been done yet and *might* be done in the future ;) ]